heyzua/choosy/README.markdown

       version FOO_VERSION # If you don't supply a version above, this will be used end

-Because the library is super-awesome, the manpage will even be in color when piped to <code>less -R<code> (the default)!
+Because the library is super-awesome, the manpage will even be in color when piped to <code>less -R</code> (the default)!
 If you don't like the format of my manpage, feel free to implement your own using the <code>choosy/printing/manpage</code> class, a useful utility class for formatting manpage output correctly.

 If you already have some templates that you'd like to use, there is also the <code>:erb</code> template that can be customized by writing a template of your choice: